thenbrent/secureish-file-download/README.md

 # Secure(ish) File Download
-Contributors: thenbrent, anthonycole
-Tags: download, file download, download counter, picture download, file types, shortcode Requires at least: 3.1
-Tested up to: 3.2.1
-Stable tag: 0.1

-Use [shortcodes](http://codex.wordpress.org/Shortcode) to protect the URI of your file downloads and require a user to be logged in.

-## Description

 Information wants to be free.
 On the one hand bandwidth wants to be expensive.
-Secure(ish) File Download prevents unauthorised downloading of files on your website.
+Secure(ish) File Download prevents unauthorised downloading of files on your WordPress website.

 There is no interface, simply use [shortcodes](http://codex.wordpress.org/Shortcode) to offer a range of file downloads on your site.